app-generator/tutorial-django/django-context processors.md

 # Context Processors

 The `context processor` has a simple interface.
-It’s a Python function that takes one argument, an HttpRequest object, and returns a dictionary that gets added to the template context.
+It’s a python function that takes one argument, an HttpRequest object, and returns a dictionary that gets added to the template context.
 Each `context processor` must return a dictionary.

 > Custom context processors can live anywhere in your codebase.